Robh96/Evopt/README.md

 ```

-## Multi-objective target optimisation
+## Multi-objective target optimization
 Sometimes when using black-box functions like simulations, your result may be a specific variable such as mean pressure, temperature, or velocity.
-With `evopt` it is possible to specify a target value for the optimiser to reach, and in cases where targets are in conflict, you can specify `hard` or `soft` target preference such that the optimiser can weigh target priority.
+With `evopt` it is possible to specify a target value for the optimizer to reach, and in cases where targets are in conflict, you can specify `hard` or `soft` target preference such that the optimizer can weigh target priority.

 For example:
 ```python